rendaw/luxem/readme.md

 * `float` `-?[0-9]+(\.[0-9]+)?`
 * `string`
 * `ascii16` `([a-p][a-p])*`
+* `null`

-`ascii16` is a binary encoding that is both ugly and easy to parse, using the first 16 characters of the alphabet.  `bool` is not case-sensitive.
+`ascii16` is a binary encoding that is both ugly and easy to parse, using the first 16 characters of the alphabet.  `bool` is not case-sensitive.  `null` should not necessarily be accepted in all contexts, but when a null value is required it should be specified as `null`.

 ## Why?